The National Parks (band)

-The National Parks is an American folk/pop band from Provo, Utah.
-The 4-member band consists of Brady Parks from Denver, Colorado (guitar and lead vocals), Sydney Macfarlane from Kaysville, Utah (keyboards and vocals), Cam Brannelly from Draper, Utah (drums), and Megan Taylor Parks from Draper, Utah (fiddle and vocals).
+The National Parks is an American indie folk band from Provo, Utah composed of husband-and-wife duo Brady Parks (guitar and lead vocals) and Megan Taylor Parks (fiddle and vocals).

-Formed in 2013, with March 15, 2013 marking the band's first public performance, their debut album, Young, won them a devoted following, climbing to #13 on the iTunes singer/songwriter chart upon its release.
-Since that time, the band has released two additional studio albums and has sold out shows in New York City, Washington, D.C., and Los Angeles.
+Formed in 2013, their debut album, Young, reached #13 on the iTunes singer/songwriter chart upon its release.
+Founding members Sydney Macfarlane (keyboards and vocals) and Cam Brannelly (drums) departed the band in October 2025.

 History

 2012–2014: Formation and Young

 The National Parks began as the brainchild of frontman Brady Parks.
-While studying Advertising Design at Brigham Young University in Provo, Utah, Parks began writing a collection of acoustic-heavy narrative folk tunes.
-After forming a group called Brady Parks and the IndiAnns for a battle of the bands at Velour Live Music Gallery, this group went on to record an album called The Mossy Mountain, which was released to iTunes and Spotify on February 24, 2012.
+While studying advertising design at Brigham Young University in Provo, Utah, Parks began writing a collection of acoustic-heavy narrative folk tunes.
+After forming a group called "Brady Parks and the IndiAnns" for a battle of the bands competition at Velour Live Music Gallery, the group recorded an album called The Mossy Mountain, which was released to iTunes and Spotify on February 24, 2012.

 The success of this first release prompted them to launch a successful Kickstarter campaign for the album that would eventually become Young.

-After several lineup changes, the group rebranded and started fresh as The National Parks, with March 15, 2013 marking the band's first public performance.
-This public performance was hyped by a guerrilla marketing campaign.
-Hundreds of flyers were circulated around Provo, UT that offered little information other than the line, “Who are The National Parks?”
-A link to their website led to a video containing commentary from popular local bands and music venue owners who each explained that The National Parks were a band to be excited about.
+After several lineup changes, the group was renamed The National Parks and made its first public performance on March 15, 2013.
+To advertise the performance, hundreds of flyers were circulated around Provo that offered little information other than the line, "Who are The National Parks?"
+A link to their website led to a video containing commentary from popular local bands and music venue owners.

 The group released Young in 2013.
 The album was recorded at June Audio with producer Scott Wiley and climbed to #13 on the iTunes singer/songwriter chart.
 In January 2014 the band released the standalone single "As We Ran," which was written for the documentary film Love in the Tetons.
 The group donated the first month of proceeds from the single to the National Parks Conservation Association.
 The National Parks began touring around the release of Young.
 The online success of the album and "As We Ran" helped them find growing crowds around Utah as well as in Seattle, Los Angeles, Chicago, and New York City.